adamhinton/inv-todo/README.md

 take in todoList from App \
 filter over todoList, displaying a SingleCompleteTodo for each one where isCompleted

+### SingleCompletedTodo.js

+takes in todoItem from CompletedTodosContainer.js has checked checkbox and title

 # Getting Started with Create React App